 - Successful completion of an undergraduate course in nursing research.

 - Computer literacy.

 - License to practice as a registered nurse in Wisconsin.

 In addition to the educational credentials mentioned above, it is also required that all candidates for admission to the MSN program complete a Reflective Essay on Professional and Educational Goals as follows:

 - Essay should be three-five pages in length, typed using proper grammar, punctuation, spelling, etc. and with a scholarly writing style.

 - Reflect on the following:

-- Your goals for graduate nursing education (provide at least 2-3 goals with discussion);
+- Your goals for graduate nursing education (provide at least two-three goals with discussion);

-- How will an MSN degree from Stritch advance or change your career path in nursing and as a nurse educator;
+- How will an MSN degree from Stritch advance or change your career path in nursing and as a nurse educator and leader;

 - Your reasons for choosing Stritch and the MSN degree program it offers.